knative/docs/docs/help/contributor/style-guide/documenting-code.md

 ## CLI Input and Output
 ### CLI Input
-> Be sure to specify the language your code is in, if relevant.
-In the below example, the :white_check_mark: Correct example uses "go" the :no_entry: Incorrect example uses "bash"
+> Be sure to specify the language your code is in, bash for any CLI commands.

 === ":white_check_mark: Correct"
     ```go